Ernest Becker: Ideas and concepts

-As mentioned above, Becker did not attain tenure when he was fired from his first academic position at Upstate Medical College in Syracuse, NY.
+As related above, Becker did not attain tenure when he was fired from his first academic position at Upstate Medical College in Syracuse, NY.
 This was a result of a dispute the school had with "anti-psychiatrist" Thomas Szasz, with whom Becker sided.
 This may be the reason Szasz's views are sometimes imputed to Becker.
 However, Becker's support of Szasz was limited to the issue of academic freedom: that is, whether or not Szasz (who had tenure) had the right to teach his views to psychiatry students.

-During the final decade of his relatively short life, Becker used the ideas and concepts from many different writers and thinkers to write his books and teach his classes.
+During the final decade of his life, Becker used the ideas and concepts from many different writers and thinkers to write his books and teach his classes.
 To list just a few of these thinkers who helped formulate many of his theories, many point to how Becker draws on the work of Søren Kierkegaard, Sigmund Freud, Wilhelm Reich, Norman O. Brown, Erich Fromm, Georg Wilhelm Friedrich Hegel, and especially Otto Rank.

 The Birth and Death of Meaning

-The Birth and Death of Meaning, written in 1962 and revised in 1971, was “Becker’s first attempt to explain the human condition.”
+The Birth and Death of Meaning, published in 1962 and then extensively revised and republished in 1971, was "Becker's first attempt to explain the human condition."
 It takes its title from the concept of mankind progressing from simple-minded ape to a world of symbols and illusions, and then deconstructing those illusions through our own evolving intellect.

 Revolution in Psychiatry

-During this early period, Becker was formulating a "fully transactional" view of mental health that eventually formed the basis for his book, Revolution in Psychiatry (1964).
+During this early period, Becker was formulating a "fully transactional" view of mental health that eventually formed the basis of his book, Revolution in Psychiatry (1964).
 Although Szasz is cited on a few key points in this book, Becker pursues a very distinct path.